 The Professional Network

 Sergi Deltor was in charge of presenting and performing a practical demonstration of the Professional Network of the Club that is operative for all its members.
-From a user and a password, the professional accesses a system of desks, a private and another public, with which you can start to operate.
-The first is restricted access only for the user and in which the desired information can be placed in folders.
+With a username and a password, the professional accesses a system of desks, one of them private and another public, with which you can start to operate.
+The first has restricted access only for the user and in which the desired information can be placed in folders.
 The second desk allows the professional to interact with other members registered in the Network.
 Through some icons located at the bottom of the desktop, the user can raise ideas or send messages to other members registered in the Network and in this way open forums Debate on specific topics.
 The system allows the professional to invite other users to join these threads.
 The Network also offers the possibility of establishing a direct interaction with other members who are online at the moment through a chat.
 The platform is completed with a powerful search engine that allows access to any information about packaging and have a profile of its own with detailed professional information.